hollzzar/hollzzar.github.io/_pages/about.md

 ## Distance

 Typological distance affects a variety of linguistic behaviors, including code-switching production, language learning, and online comprehension in bilinguals.
 I am interested in using network science to quantify the (dis)similarity between different language varieties.
-I recently wrote an opinion piece with Lizz Karuza (Psychology) to advocate for the use of multiplex methods in psycholinguistcs.
+I recently wrote an opinion piece (to appear) with Lizz Karuza (Psychology) to advocate for the use of multiplex methods in psycholinguistics.

-## Accent

-Accented speech processing cuts across my other lines of work, particularly variation and switching.
-I plan to incorporate phonetic variation into future work on Southern dialect processing and language switching costs.